-5.2 The following Section explains how the aim will be met, under four headings:
+4.2 The following Section explains how the aim will be met, under four headings:

-5.3 Sheltered Accommodation
+4.3 Sheltered Accommodation

-- a) Scheme Managers in sheltered accommodation will visit, or account for all tenants, on every duty day, completing the visit declaration form; - b) When Scheme Managers at sheltered accommodation are absent for less than a week the Careline Centre will call, each day, all those tenants previously nominated by the Scheme Manager as being "at risk"; - c) If any Scheme Manager at sheltered accommodation is absent for one week or more, the Housing Assistant (Older Peoples Services) or a Careline Operator will visit the scheme three times each week and undertake a full round, accounting for all residents; - d) Scheme Managers will assist residents to live independently, offering housing related support and encouraging communal social activities; - e) Scheme Managers will liaise with outside agencies on behalf of residents; - f) Scheme Managers will contact the tenant's relatives in the event of illness or accident; and - g) Tenants living in sheltered accommodation will be encouraged to use the Careline alarm service in emergency situations.
+- a) Scheme Managers in sheltered accommodation will visit, or account for all tenants, on every duty day, completing the visit declaration form; - b) When Scheme Managers at sheltered accommodation are absent for less than a week the Careline Centre will call, each day, all those tenants previously nominated by the Scheme Manager as being "at risk"; - c) If any Scheme Manager at sheltered accommodation is absent for one week or more, the Housing Assistants (Older Peoples Services) will visit the scheme three times each week and undertake a full round, accounting for all residents; - d) Scheme Managers will assist residents to live independently, offering housing related support and encouraging communal social activities; - e) Scheme Managers will liaise with outside agencies on behalf of residents; - f) Scheme Managers will contact the tenant's relatives in the event of illness or accident; and - g) Tenants living in sheltered accommodation will be encouraged to use the Careline alarm service in emergency situations.
 The equipment will be tested by the Scheme Manager on a regular basis, with all tests being recorded.

-5.4 Area Schemes for Older People
+4.4 Area Schemes for Older People

-- a) Through the call category system (set out in Paragraph 8.2.3) Scheme Managers who cover designated dwellings for older people will ensure that all older tenants are visited in accordance with their need; - b) Those living on area schemes will be provided with housing related support, assisted to live independently, with their health and general well-being monitored; - c) Scheme Managers will contact the tenant's relatives in the event of their illness or accident;
+- a) Through the call category system (set out in Paragraph 7.2.2) Scheme Managers who cover designated dwellings for older people will ensure that all older tenants are visited in accordance with their need; - b) Those living on area schemes will be provided with housing related support, assisted to live independently, with their health and general well-being monitored; - c) Scheme Managers will contact the tenant's relatives in the event of their illness or accident; - d) All Tenants will be encouraged to use the Careline alarm service in emergency situations, which will be tested and recorded by Scheme Managers on a regular basis; and - e) Scheme Managers will encourage all their tenants to support one another, act as a community, and promote social activities.

-- d) All Tenants will be encouraged to use the Careline alarm service in emergency situations, which will be tested and recorded by Scheme Managers on a regular basis; and - e) Scheme Managers will encourage all their tenants to support one another, act as a community, and promote social activities.
+4.5 Epping Forest Careline

-5.5 Epping Forest Careline
+a) Careline staff will endeavour to ensure that all calls received by the Careline Centre are responded to within target times, and that nine out of ten urgent telecare referrals are installed within 2 days with the remaining being installed within 5 days of the application being received.
+These targets are set by TSA and are monitored under the Communities Directorate's quarterly Customer Improvement Meetings regime;

-- a) Careline staff will endeavour to ensure that all calls received by the Careline Centre are responded to within target times, and that all urgent dispersed alarms are installed within two-days of the application being received.
-These targets are monitored under the Housing Directorate's quarterly Customer Improvement Meetings regime; - b) All calls received over the alarm system, and telephone conversations, will be tape recorded as a safeguard to both service users and the Council; and - c) Careline will promote the service and manage the installation of dispersed alarms and Telecare products which are referred to later in this strategy.
+- b) All calls received over the alarm system, and telephone conversations, will be tape recorded as a safeguard to both service users and the Council; and - c) Careline will promote the service and manage the installation of telecare equipment which is referred to later in this strategy.